blog76/outstatic_blogs/outstatic/content/ai-image-generators/midjourney-prompting-guide-2023-with-examples-tips-revealed.md

 Blending photos to create stunning graphics is one of MidJourney's finest techniques.

-Begin by creating a cool picture, such as a colourful paint spatter on canvas.
+Begin by creating a cool picture, such as a colorful paint spatter on canvas.

 Then combine that with another stimulus, like a photograph of a wolf peering into the camera.